MfellnerDev/express-localtodo/docs/setup.md

 ### 2. Build the Docker container

-The Dockerfile is provided and can be found in `docker/`.
+The Dockerfile is provided and found in the root directory (`Dockerfile`).

 Now, we are going to build the container with `docker build`: